witblacktype/freeCodeCamp_projects/RegEx/RegEx_examples.md

 	// I failed to produce a working solution :(

-> The option brackets and '*' wildcard did not come to mind when working out this solution.
-I will definitely use [RegExr](http://www.regexer.com) to develop and test my regular expressions for the near future.
+> The option brackets and ```*``` wildcard did not come to mind when working out this solution.
+I will definitely use [RegExr](http://www.regexer.com) to develop and test my regular expressions for the foreseable future.

 #### The Solution

 	^\s*([\w\s.]*)\s*$

-> The RegEx captures any alphanumeric, whitespace, or '.' character while excluding the leading and trailing whitespace on the line.
+> The RegEx captures any alphanumeric, whitespace, or ```.``` character while excluding the leading and trailing whitespace on the line.